adaltas/node-nikita/packages/network/src/http/index.coffee.md

 # `nikita.network.http`

 Perform an HTTP request.
-It uses internaly the curl command.
+Internaly, the action requires the presence of the `curl` command.

 ## Return